-Epileptologists, physicians who study and treat epilepsy, assemble these different movements and emotions together to form specific sets of symptoms.
-There are several common types of epilepsy and rare types.
+Epileptologists, physicians who study and treat epilepsy, assemble the different patterns of movements and emotions together to form specific sets of symptoms.
+There are several common and rare types of epilepsy.
 Altogether, there are too many types to list them all here without getting overly encyclopedic.
 Below are helpful links to sites with much, much more information.

 Seizures Without Epilepsy

 Having a seizure does not mean that a person has epilepsy.
-Environmental and physical situations that are not epilepsy can cause a seizure.
-Really high body temperature, a high fever, can cause a febrile seizure.
-A hard clunk on the head, head trauma, can cause a seizure.
+Environmental and physical situations that are not diagnosed as epilepsy can result in a seizure.
+A high fever, or excessively high body temperature, can cause a febrile seizure.
+A hard clunk on the head, that is, head trauma, can cause a seizure.
 (American football is getting a bad reputation here.)
-To earn a diagnosis of epilepsy one has to have at least two seizures.
+To earn a diagnosis of “epilepsy” one has to have at least two seizures.

 Making the Epilepsy Diagnosis

 One can see most seizures.
 In addition to visible seizures there are tests that support making a diagnosis of epilepsy.
-There’s the EEG or “brain wave test” that shows brain’s electrical activity.
-The girl in the photo at the top of this page is having an EEG.
+There’s the EEG or “brain wave test” that shows the brain’s electrical activity as signals zip from neuron to neuron.
+The girl in the photo at the top of this page is having an EEG tracing made.
 Brain scans, like the MRI and the CT, are other tests to help make or rule out a diagnosis of epilepsy.

-Getting treatment started right away, as soon as the diagnosis is certain, helps the most.
-Medically it helps.
-It’s good for the brain to not have seizures.
-It also helps with keeping your family calmer and keeping your friends.
-About three out of four people with epilepsy can have their seizures stopped or almost stopped with the today’s medications.
-A health care provider experienced in treating epilepsy will be skilled in matching the right treatment with the individual.
-Certain medicines work best for certain seizures.
+Once a diagnosis of epilepsy is made, it’s important to start treatment as soon as is practically possible.
+(See our page https://www.neuroscirandd.com/treating-epilepsy/ on treating epilepsy.)
+Medically, seizures are harmful to the brain (and likely to the rest of the body) and not having seizures is a health benefit.
+Getting treatment started quickly also helps with keeping your family calmer and keeping your friends.
+About three out of four people with epilepsy can have their seizures stopped or almost stopped with the medications available today.
+A health care provider experienced in treating epilepsy will be skilled in matching the right treatment with the individual’s specific type and severity of epilepsy.
+There are specific medications that work best for specific seizure types and more complex treatment regimens for difficult-to-treat seizures.

 The Eventual Clinical Outcome

-With their seizures under control people do well.
-Once the seizures are under control a person can improve their situation at work, and their life at home and their social life also improve.
-The risk of having an unpredictable seizure is like a ball-and-chain on a person, holding them back.
-Driver’s licenses can be a problem.
-Job choice and hobbies are fewer if one might have a seizure at any moment.
-For example, it’s probably a bad idea to work high-rise construction or to have a hobby of underwater diving if you might have a surprise seizure.
-Computer programming and fine art painting are safer.
+With their seizures under control people with epilepsy do well.
+Once the seizures are under control a person can improve their situation at work, and their life at home and their social life will also improve.
+The risk of having an unpredictable seizure is like a ball-and-chain on a person’s activities, holding them back socially and professionally.
+Even getting and keeping a driver’s licenses can be a problem.
+Job choices and hobbies are fewer if one might have a seizure at any moment.
+To illustrate this point, if you might have a surprise seizure it’s probably not a great idea to work on high-rise construction or to have a hobby of underwater diving.
+In such a situation, a profession in computer programming and a hobby of fine art painting would possibly be much safer alternatives.